 Along with ingredients and preparation instructions, each recipe includes user reviews and photos.

-Allrecipes Dinner Spinner caters for cooks of all abilities, with 1000s of videos with step by step instructions for trainee chefs.
+Allrecipes Dinner Spinner caters for cooks of all abilities, with thousands of videos with step by step instructions for trainee chefs.

 Cooking a meal with lots of different components means having to keep an eye on lots of different cooking times.
 This can quickly get confusing if you’re juggling a phone and oven timer.
-Thyme makes cooking that little bit easier, by letting you to set timers for five things simultaneously.
+Thyme makes cooking that little bit easier by letting you set timers for five things simultaneously.